What is AdBlue? Urea AdBlue Explained

 What is AdBlue?

 AdBlue is a liquid solution; its main purpose is to help reduce pollutive emissions that occur when using vehicles with diesel engines.
-A common variety of this solution is Shell AdBlue - you might have seen it at fuel stations.
+A common variety of this solution is Shell AdBlue - you might have seen it at fuel stations or on your fuel card network.
 The solution is poured into a separate tank to the fuel and when the solution meets the exhaust system, ammonia is released and enables a reaction, transforming nitrogen oxides into two different substances.
 Both water vapour and nitrogen are created by the reaction, which means it then can be flushed out of the vehicle via the exhaust, with no damage or side effects.

 What is AdBlue made of?